Estimated reading time: 7 minutes

 Conclusion

 It can be easy to get lost in the pursuit of happiness, assuming that it is the ultimate goal.
-However, as was highlighted in this blog, happiness is not always attainable or stable.
+But, as was highlighted in this blog, happiness is not always attainable or stable.
 In fact, it is often the result of avoiding traps that happiness can lead to.

 It includes being content with what you have, practicing self-compassion, and letting go of unneeded goals and expectations.
 By following these tips, you can live a happy and fulfilling life, regardless of how happy you are.
-So why not start today?
-Leave your thoughts and comments below – we would love to hear from you!